|Concept for soft robot limb with distributed,

 The challenge of manufacturing soft robotic components that include a large number of distributed actuators, sensors, and associated circuitry can be economically approached by 3-D printing multiple materials simultaneously.
 Today’s 3-D printing can only build structures from a single class of material (e.g., a polymer or a metal).
 Overcoming this limitation would be transformative and enable a wide range of sophisticated, active structures to be readily fabricated.

-The results of this research will lead to a new manufacturing process for soft robots, an emerging class of devices promising greater safety, better manipulation of delicate and irregular objects, the ability to squeeze through small openings in search and rescue operations, new forms of locomotion, etc. Beyond robotics, applications of the research include active prosthetics, minimally-invasive surgical instruments, and smart implants, as well as soft and wearable electronics.
+The results of this research will lead to a new manufacturing process for soft robots, an emerging class of devices promising greater safety, better manipulation of delicate and irregular objects, the ability to squeeze through small openings in search and rescue operations, new forms of locomotion, etc. Beyond robotics, applications of the research include wearable electronics, defense systems, advanced prosthetics, customizable consumer electronics, and smart implants.